Dave Mason: Solo career

-In 1980 Mason released Old Crest on a New Wave; the album stalled at number 74 and had one single make the charts, "Save Me."
-This failure of the album resulted in Mason leaving his label Columbia.
+In 1980, Mason released Old Crest on a New Wave.
+The album stalled at No. 74, and had one single make the charts titled "Save Me."
+The failure of the album resulted in Mason leaving his label Columbia.
 Mason struggled to attract another major label but continued to tour in an acoustic duo with Krueger.
-In 1987, he released two albums, Some Assembly Required on the Canadian label Maze Records and Two Hearts on MCA Records; the latter album featured the single "Dreams I Dream," a duet with Phoebe Snow that reached number 11 in the adult contemporary charts.
+In 1987, he released two albums, Some Assembly Required on the Canadian label Maze Records and Two Hearts on MCA Records.
+The latter album featured the single "Dreams I Dream," a duet with Phoebe Snow that reached No. 11 in the adult contemporary charts.

+In 1980 he appeared alongside the singer Bonnie Pointer, in The American Música Awards in the 1980.